dsccommunity/iSCSIDsc/README.md

 This resource is used to create or remove iSCSI Server Targets.

 #### Parameters
 - **Ensure**: Ensures that Server Target is either Absent or Present.
-Required.
+Defaults to Present.
+Optional.
 - **TargetName**: Specifies the name of the iSCSI target.
 Required.
 - **InitiatorIds**: Specifies the iSCSI initiator identifiers (IDs) to which the iSCSI target is assigned.
 Required.
 - **Paths**: Specifies the path of the virtual hard disk (VHD) files that are associated with the Server Target.
 Required.